 NOTICE: Do not connect CTS CPVC or Schedule 80 CPVC directly to a boiler due to excessive heat generated.
 The maximum recommended temperature and de-rating of working pressure applies to both heat generated from fluid being distributed through pipe system and heat generated from sources external to the pipe system.

-CPVC can be connected to tankless gas water heaters using a CPVC-to-brass threaded transition fitting.
+Charlotte Pipe recommends the use of a CPVC-to-brass threaded transition fitting to connect to a tankless gas water heater.
 Verify code requirements prior to installation.

 T/P Relief Valve Drainage Pipe

 (Elevated-Temperature Performance)